Last Updated on June 15, 2026 by Daniel Globe

 | Towels | Handy for drying off and relaxing on the sand. |

-Bring snacks or a picnic lunch, since there are no food stands on-site.
-You might also want a dry bag or zip-top bags to protect your phone and keys from the sand.
-Arriving early gives you the best chance at parking and more time to enjoy the beach.
+Bring snacks or a picnic lunch, since the park has no food vendors.
+A dry bag or zip-top bags protect your phone and keys from sand and water.
+Arriving early gives you more time to enjoy the beach before the crowds build.

 Snorkeling and Swimming at Kaiona Beach Park